Develop your staff for your organisation's future success

 What are the benefits for employers?

-For further information visit the government's website:
+For further information on apprenticeship funding visit the Governments website.

 All employers must enter into an Apprenticeship Agreement with their apprentice in accordance with government requirements.
 You will also enter into an Employer Agreement with Leeds Beckett University which states the responsibilities between you as employer, Leeds Beckett University as training provider and the apprentice.